Melasma Treatment Experts in Atlanta, GA

 Though some women can suffer from melasma for years due to their use of contraceptives, melasma usually subsides of its own accord after time, usually a few months.
 Dermatologists can treat melasma with topical depigmenting agents or other medications.
 Continued sun exposure, however, may render such treatments ineffective.

-This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Gregory Cox, Dr. Elizabeth Burns and Dr. Shenara Sexton, offering Melasma Treatment treatment to the residents of Atlanta, Georgia.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Gregory Cox, Dr. Elizabeth Burns, Dr. S. Sexton and Dr. Emily de Golian, offering Melasma treatment to the residents of Atlanta, Georgia.

 Call (404) 459-9177 or fill out the consult form to request your appointment today.